jojosam90/imagesegmentation/README.md

 5.Pooling helps with **Translational Invariance.** Translational invariance means that when we change the input by a small amount the pooled outputs does not change.Invariance of image implies that even when an image is rotated, sized differently or viewed in different illumination an object will be recognized as the same object.

-6. Next,flatten the pooled layer to input it to a fully connected(FC) neural network.
+6.Next,flatten the pooled layer to input it to a fully connected(FC) neural network.

 7.